piotrfijol/simple-dashboard/README.md

 ## Description

-Simple dashboard, project wont include d3.js, js frameworks.
+Simple dashboard.
+Project doesn't involve JavaScript frameworks nor it does include libraries like d3.js.
-Exercise meant only to practice making designs with Figma and to play around with CSS flexbox and grid.
+This is just an exercise meant only to practice creating designs with Figma and my proficiency in CSS flexbox and CSS Grid.